keygenqt/dart-odbc/README.md

 ---

 A simple connector for ODBC.
-I did not repeat the interface ODBC, I added the necessary functions in a modest way.
+I did not repeat the interface ODBC.

+I added the necessary functions in a modest way.

 ### License